Manifest.mf specification

 The above manifest snippet registered a command: cola infra reinstall

-, when triggered, it will execute the reinstall
+.
+When triggered, it will execute the reinstall

-binary located in the package’s bin folder
+binary located in the package’s bin

 short